SDA-SE/sda-dropwizard-commons/sda-commons-server-morphia-example/README.md

 The example also shows how the datastore object (created within the bundle) can be used in other classes by dependency injection (WELD).

-The demonstration integration test [`MorphiaApplicationIT`](./src/test/java/org/sdase/commons/server/morphia/example/MorphiaApplicationIT.java) shows how to use the `MongoDBRule` and the `LazyRule` to create a WELD capable Dropwizard application that uses a mongo database in a test case.
+The demonstration integration test [`MorphiaApplicationIT`](./src/test/java/org/sdase/commons/server/morphia/example/MorphiaApplicationIT.java) shows how to use the `MongoDBRule` to create a WELD capable Dropwizard application that uses a mongo database in a test case.

 Note: The application is not meant to be started.
 It's only used for integration test purposes.